its-lab/MoniTutor/README.md

 ```

 The script returns a PASSED with returncode 0 if a given packet, passed to the
-program as the first argument is installed and returns an error code of 2
+program as the first argument, is installed and returns an error code of 2
 including a short message if it is not installed.

 As these programs are only used in a non-critical environment, it is fine that
 they are "quick and dirty".
 The general guideline when writing programs for
-MoniTutor is to keep it as simple as possible.
+MoniTutor is to keep them as simple as possible.

 #### MoniTutor program guideline